Step Back in Time at Heritage Village

 Hot Glass Academy

 Watch amazing glass-blowing demonstrations by professional glass artists.
-A glassblower will create their works of art at 2,100 degrees Fahrenheit and shape the molten material to convey their vision.
+Creating their works of art at 2,100 degrees Fahrenheit, these glass blowers will shape the molten material to convey their vision.
 No two artworks are exactly alike.
 This is exciting and mesmerizing to watch from start to finish.

 Michael Felk - Tinsmith